eXpandFramework/Reactive.XAF/src/Modules/MasterDetail/Readme.md

 ![image](https://user-images.githubusercontent.com/159464/55381194-238e6500-552b-11e9-8314-f1b1132d09f3.png)
 </twitter>

+---

+**Possible future improvements:**

+1. Any other need you may have.

+[Let me know](https://github.com/sponsors/apobekiaris) if you want me to implement them for you.

+---

 ## Installation
 1. First you need the nuget package so issue this command to the `VS Nuget package console`